uutzinger/camera/README.md

 # Camera

 ## Overview
-A collection of threaded camera drivers to for USB and internal webcams, rtsp streams and MIPI CSI cameras in python on Windows, MacOS, Jetson Nano and Raspberry Pi.
-FLIR blackfly camera is also supported.
+A collection of python threaded camera support routines for
+* USB and internal webcams
+* rtsp streams
+* MIPI CSI cameras (Raspberry Pi, Jetson Nano)
+* FLIR blackfly (USB 3)

+Supported OS
+* Windows
+* MacOS
+* Linux

+The routines primarily use OpenCV or PySpin to interface with the camera.
-Design goal was maximal frame rate and minimal latency.
+The main effortt here is to run the image acquisition in a background thread and to find best approaches for maximal frame rate and minimal latency.
 This work includes efforts from Mark Omo and Craig Post.

 Urs Utzinger, 2020

 ## Requirements
 ```
 PySpin for FLIR cameras
-   Any:         blackflyCapture
+   Any OS:      blackflyCapture
 cv2 for USB and CSI cameras
    Windows:     cv2Capture:  cv2.CAP_MSMF
    Darwin:      cv2Capture:  cv2.CAP_AVFOUNDATION